There are more reasons to provide food and beverages in the office than there are reasons against it.

 Or what about when you’re at your desk come 3:59 pm.
 Ever think about grabbing a cold beer to pull you through the last of your dreaded tasks for the day?

-Food and drink encourage employees to spend less time out buying food and more time on things that matter.
+Office beverages and snacks encourage employees to spend less time out buying food and more time on things that matter.

 It doesn’t have to be fancy nor does it have to make your company’s wallet cry tears of regret.
-If you’re not a big company like Google with money to hire in-house chefs to serve full-blown meals, there are ways around spending so much on food and drinks.
+If you’re not a big company like Google with money to hire in-house chefs to serve full-blown meals, there are ways around spending so much on snacks and beverages.

-Here are some things to consider when you’re debating on lunch options for the company.
+Here are some things to consider when you’re debating on mid-morning snack options for the company.

 Why In-House Beverages Became Common